dullhunk/book/careers-lab/cv-errors.md

   3. **BLANK SPACE* Not using all the space available (two pages is the norm)
   4. **PORTABLE DOCUMENT FORMAT ** PDF is a more idiot-proof way to distribute documents than Word documents, and works on more platforms.
 Beware of converting Word to PDF, it can be an unpredictable and lossy conversion
   5. **MICROSOFT** Word is OK, if that is what you are most comfortable with, but using LaTeX can make your CV stand out because the typography is usually much better.
 Some formatting can be painful to do in Latex, but the same is also true of Word.
 There are BLTs (Beautiful Latex Templates) available in overleaf https://www.overleaf.com, https://www.sharelatex.com and elsewhere https://www.google.com/search?q=latex+cv+template
-  6. ** STYLE ** Don't underestimate the importance of formatting, badly formatted CVs will end up in the bin.
+  6. **STYLE** Don't underestimate the importance of formatting, badly formatted CVs will end up in the bin.
 Formatting can be tedious, labour intensive and time consuming, but it is worth spending the time to get it right.
 Use a template if it helps, see e.g. http://bryn.co.uk/CV.pdf and http://todddavies.co.uk for examples
-  7. ** AVOID UNDERLINE ** Underline was designed for typewriters and should usually be avoided.
+  7. **AVOID UNDERLINE ** Underline was <u>designed for typewriters</u> and should usually be avoided.
 Sometimes it's OK to use underline for hyperlinks, as it can help show that they are clickable URLs.
 Fixed width fonts look pretty horrible too.
 Avoid!
 Look at any professional looking document, its very unlikely that you'll find underline or fixed width fonts.
-  8. ** PRINT ** Print out your CV to check what it actually looks like.
+  8. **PRINT** Print out your CV to check what it actually looks like.
 Odd things can happen that make your CV look rubbish, so its worth trying out a few different printers.
 Does it fit nicely onto two pages?
 Without any nasty page and line breaks that create widowed & orphaned text?
-  9. ** BAD PAGE BREAKS ** splitting sections across pages is usually a bad idea and can waste space
+  9. **BAD PAGE BREAKS** splitting sections across pages is usually a bad idea and can waste space
-  10. ** BAD LINE BREAKS ** take care that the line breaks occur in sensible places, if necessary, adjust the text so it fits better into the space available.
-Bad line breaks waste valuable space and make it harder to read the document
+  10. **BAD LINE BREAKS** take care that the line breaks occur in sensible places, if necessary, adjust the text so it fits better into the space available.
+Bad line breaks waste

+  valuable space and make it harder to read the document
-  11. ** TABULATE ** Tables can be a good way to arrange information, but they usually look better, cleaner and easier to read WITHOUT a border
+  11. **TABULATE** Tables can be a good way to arrange information, but they usually look better, cleaner and easier to read WITHOUT a border

 ## Structure (ST)

 The order and structure of your CV is as important as the content

-  1. *FIRST THINGS FIRST* First page should usually be Education and Experience (usually in that order), second page page all the other stuff.
+  1. **FIRST THINGS FIRST** First page should usually be Education and Experience (usually in that order), second page page all the other stuff.
 Order with the most important (or recent) things first.
 Its debateable if your personal details should go front and top (e.g. is your postal address REALLY the most important thing about you?
 Does it really deserve prime space at the top of your CV?
 Many people put personal details at the end (often just email and telephone no. for first contact)
   2. **REVERSE** Reverse chronological order is normal, (most recent first) and its usually the easiest way to structure things.
 Within each section, order likewise, most important (or relevant) work experience goes at the top of that section and and so on

 ## General (GEN)